rgoc123/JobCoin/README.md

 2. When that's done, in terminal start the program with `node index.js`
 3. Follow the prompts, making sure addresses you enter are separated by a comma, e.g. `'ro1,ro2,ro3'`

 Note: For the purposes of this exercise, you can enter what ever toAddresses you'd like.
 If you're not generating your own random 16-digit toAddresses for your transaction, someone would likely be able to tell which transactions were tied to your account.
-But since this is an exercise, using your own will make it easier to see how the order randomly appears on the frontend.
+But since this is an exercise, using shorter, identifiable addresses will make it easier to see how the order randomly appears on the frontend.
 If you were generating your own random 16-digit number it would be much more difficult to make connections between recipients and senders.

 ### Run tests
 If you'd like to run the tests, simply make sure the program isn't running and then `npm run test`